PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Singleton/Reshape result propagation implementation checkpoint

+`run_singleton_reshape()` now returns the ordered dictionary tuple produced by `run_recovery_invocations()`, and the local helper transparently forwards it.
+The guarded terminal call retains `_terminal_singleton_reshape_results`; the later top-level call retains `_post_terminal_singleton_reshape_results`.

+Both tuples are observation-only and have no consumer or guard.
+All sixteen policy combinations still select the same child pass IDs, every selected child executes exactly once through the original shared scope, and the option guard, two production boundaries, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+Two architecture tests were updated to recognize and verify the newly assigned Singleton boundary instead of assuming that it remained a raw expression.

+Implementation validation completed sequentially under `uv`:

+- Singleton/Reshape policies and boundaries, indexed Split/Conv/Concat bridge,
+  QKV orchestration, architecture, and pass-efficiency coverage:
+  `392 passed in 19.36s`
+- branch-changed broad suite plus the same Singleton/Reshape coverage:
+  `1503 passed in 25.34s`

+These are unit, contract, and orchestration checks; this result propagation does not claim a new model-corpus run.

+At resume, audit the raw top-level `_run_indexed_shape_convergence_cleanup()` result immediately after `_post_terminal_singleton_reshape_results`.
+Preserve the already consumed nested convergence form, the terminal call's live LayoutState, and all following very-late recovery boundaries.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains